t0mm4rx/ft_transcendence/srcs/backbone/front/ReadMe.md

 - underscore for the templates
 - p5 for the game canvas
 - backbone for the front-end
-- SASS compiles everythink in ./scss/ in ./dist/
+- SASS compiles everything in ./scss/ in ./dist/

 ## Scripts
 - compile: compile the project for production